p-org/ControlledFolly/README.md

 ## Example
 Conside a sample code [FollyAccEx.cpp](https://github.com/p-org/ControlledFolly/blob/master/FollyTesting/FollyAccEx/FollyAccEx.cpp) which uses `Future` and `Lock` of Folly.
 There are three Future objects trying to access the two shared variables `sh_t1` and `sh_t2`.
 It uses locks to avoid race condition during concurrent execution.

-Now let us see the instrumented code (of the example) and where the API calls are made. [a]() shows the instrumented testing code.
+Now let us see the instrumented code (of the example) and where the API calls are made.
+[Test-FollyAccEx.cpp](https://github.com/p-org/ControlledFolly/blob/master/FollyTesting/FollyTesting/FollyTest.cpp) shows the instrumented testing code.

 `Helpers::CreateTestingServices(HTTP, "localhost", 8080, "")` starts the HTTP NekaraCppClient.

+`_client->CreateThread()`, `_client->StartThread(id)` and `_client->EndThread(id)` are the API calls made to Testing services.

-[Instrumented-FollyAccEx.cpp](https://github.com/p-org/ControlledFolly/blob/master/FollyTesting/FollyTesting/FollyTesting.cpp) shows the functionality of wrapper code (`ControlledFuture.h`, `ControlledPromise.h`, and `ControlledMicroLock.h`) where the APIs `CreatetThread`, `StartThread` and `EndThread` were made by the wrapper itself.
+[Wrapper-FollyAccEx.cpp](https://github.com/p-org/ControlledFolly/blob/master/FollyTesting/FollyTesting/FollyTesting.cpp) shows the functionality of wrapper code (`ControlledFuture.h`, `ControlledPromise.h`, and `ControlledMicroLock.h`) where the API calls `CreatetThread`, `StartThread` and `EndThread` were made by the wrapper itself.